Julien-Gustin/Inverted-Double-pendulum/idp/README.md

 `SAMPLES` are the number of samples used when training **fqi**

-&rarr; *Higher is the better but 200k give reasonable good result (computation expensive)*
+&rarr; *Higher is the better but 200k give reasonable good results (computation expensive)*

 `ACTIONS` number of discrete actions when using either **dql** or **fqi**